JeanMariePrevost/godot-drop-shadow-2d/README.md

 [![License: MIT](https://img.shields.io/badge/license-MIT-green.svg)](LICENSE) [![Godot 4.4+](https://img.shields.io/badge/Godot-4.4%2B-blue.svg)](https://godotengine.org/)

 **DropShadow2D** is an easy to use custom node for Godot that adds dynamic 2D drop shadows to sprites.
-It uses a second Sprite2D with shader-based blur effect to create various effects, and is packaged as an addon for easy reuse across projects.
+It internally uses a second Sprite2D with shader-based blur effect to create various effects, and is packaged as an addon for easy reuse across projects.

 ![Demo](images/drop_shadow_multi_demo.png)